samples-swap/swapanc.github.io/_posts/2019-09-23-openshift-4-code-ready-containers.md

 ### Go to the Openshift console
 [https://console-openshift-console.apps-crc.testing](https://console-openshift-console.apps-crc.testing)

-***see below if you get any errors***
+***See below if you get any errors***

-### disable wireless network adapter
+### Disable wireless network adapter
-i've had issues where the Hyper-v virtual switch doesnt work if it uses the wirless adapter for the virtual ethernet card.
+I have had issues where the Hyper-v virtual switch doesnt work if it uses the wirless adapter for the virtual ethernet card.
-I've had to disable the wireless adapter so that Hyper-v chooses the Ethernet adapter for Default Switch.
+I have had to disable the wireless adapter so that Hyper-v chooses the Ethernet adapter for Default Switch.
-* go to Control Panel --> Network and Internet --> Network Connections
+* Go to Control Panel --> Network and Internet --> Network Connections
 ![image](https://user-images.githubusercontent.com/10190444/65515072-94945100-deac-11e9-80d3-efdb4a4a73d2.png)

-* open the Hyper-v manager and verify that the Default switch is using the Ethernet adapter
+* Open the Hyper-v manager and verify that the Default switch is using the Ethernet adapter
 ![image](https://user-images.githubusercontent.com/10190444/65515299-0a98b800-dead-11e9-857f-6e95eabfc7c3.png)

-### fix windows 10 Pro bug if you get an error on crc start
+### Fix windows 10 Pro bug if you get an error on crc start
 This is related to a bug with how Hyper-v on windows handles DHCP for virtual machines.
 ```bash
 ERRO Error occurred: Error approving the node csr Not able to get csr names (exit status 1 : Unable to connect to the se